nadavspi/nadav.is-v1/source/writing/2014-04-04-all-i-see-is-type.markdown

 ---
-title: All I see is Type
+title: All I See is Type
 date: 2014-04-04
 tags: design, music
 ---